 1. Strengthen access control

 Establish strict policies and procedures to regulate user access to sensitive information.
 Monitor access and utilize authentication mechanisms to verify individual users.
 Regularly review and update access controls, implementing role-based access control (RBAC) to streamline the process and adjust permissions as employees change roles within the organization.
+For additional protection, consider IP-based access restrictions to limit logins and document access to trusted network locations, helping block unauthorized attempts from outside your approved environments.

 2. Implement regular backups